 Legislators: Rep. accused of beating his wife should resign

-Leaders of the South Carolina Legislature say a legislator indicted on allegations of beating his wife should resign.
-Their comments Thursday come a day after Rep. Chris Corley was indicted on felony domestic violence charges and suspended from his House seat.
+A legislator indicted on allegations of beating his wife should resign, leaders of the South Carolina Legislature said Thursday, with one lawmaker calling it "terrifying and horrific" to hear children on a 911 call screaming for their daddy to stop.
+The comments come a day after Rep. Chris Corley was indicted on felony domestic violence charges and suspended from his House seat.

 Add your comments below